APIAPE: Agents of Private Interest, Architects of Public Erosion

 ACT Party | Minister for Courts, Associate Minister of Justice

-Nicole McKee: Minister of Loopholes, Enabler of Overreach
+Nicole McKee: Minister of Process, Driver of Expansion

 Nicole McKee, New Zealand Member of Parliament